JAIDHEER007/ISM_433_KeyFob_Integration/readme.md

 Reads button presses from a 4-button Microchip HCS200 KeeLoq key fob via an RTL-SDR USB dongle and `rtl_433`, debounces them (3s per button), logs every event to SQLite, and dispatches Govee smart-light/plug actions.
 Runs as a single Docker container on a Raspberry Pi.
-See `/home/jaidheer/.claude/plans/refactored-wishing-wolf.md` for the full design rationale (architecture, debounce semantics, chaos-engineering/failure handling, load testing).

 ## Setup